frederic-perez/AmE-dictionary/data/dictionary.md

 __concourse__ _n_ :nine::m: __1__ A great crowd; a throng. __2__ The act of coming, moving, or flowing together.
 A coming together; confluence: _a concourse of events._ __3__ :dart: A large open space for the gathering or passage of crowds, as in an airport. :es: explanada _Enjoy casual fare in the lower level dining concourse._ _Main concourse._ _Art works on display in the concourses and terminal._ __4__ A ground for sports, racing, athletics, etc. __5__ A broad thoroughfare.
 __concrete__ _n_ :two::hammer: _A concrete wall._
 __concur__ _v_
+__concussion grenade__ _n_ A grenade that produces its effect by the blast of its detonation rather than from the fragmentation of its casing.
 __concussion__ _n_ :two: _He recovers from the concussion he sustained on June 15._
 __concussive__
 __condemn__ _v_ :mute:[condem~~n~~]